jsfenfen/paper_fec/README.md

 Getting more files
 =====

 The demo worked on a single .fec file.
 There's a utility for retrieving many .fec files from the zipped archive that FEC maintains.
+Each day's zip file includes all the .fec files received by FEC during that day.
+Some can be substantial in size.

 You can see its usage with: `python -m helpers.download_old_fec_filings --help`

 	usage: download_old_fec_filings.py [-h] [--start START] [--end END]